Top Email Segmentation Tips and Tricks to Drive More Conversions

 Step 3: Collect and Clean Your Data

 You need accurate and up-to-date data about your subscribers to segment your email list.
 Ensure you collect and store this information in a centralized and secure database.
-You can use various tools, such as online forms, surveys, sign-up pages, lead magnets, or CRM software, to gather your subscribers' data.
+To gather your subscribers' data, you can use various tools, such as online forms, surveys, sign-up pages, lead magnets, solutions to find email addresses or CRM software.

 After collecting your data, clean and validate it to eliminate duplicates, misspellings, inaccuracies, and inactive or invalid email addresses.
 You can use email verification tools or hire data cleaning services to ensure your segmented lists are high-quality and compliant with email marketing regulations.

 Once you have your data, you can create your segments using email marketing software or spreadsheet tools like Excel or Google Sheets.
 You can segment your list based on one or multiple criteria and create custom tags or labels for each segment.